Elsevier academic journals: in principle agreement reached

-The following letter signed by the eight Vice-Chancellors of New Zealand universities provides an update on negotiations with the major academic publishers, including likely disruptions to both read and publish access to Elsevier’s academic journals in 2026.
+The following letter signed by the eight Vice-Chancellors of New Zealand universities shared an update on negotiations with the major academic publishers, including likely disruptions to both read and publish access to Elsevier’s academic journals in 2026.
+This has now been resolved.

 Kia ora koutou,